Polynesian tattoo symbol: people

 kena tattoo symbol details

-The trunk is important in Polynesian cultures as the stomach was considered the center of a person's mana (vital energy, authority).
-This belief was shared by most cultures around the Pacific.
+The trunk (torso) is highly significant in Polynesian cultures, as the stomach was traditionally considered the center of a person's mana (vital energy, power, authority, prestige).
+This belief was shared across the Pacific, highlighting the importance of the torso in enata representation.

 aniata tattoo symbol